centraldiv/pickupkorea/README.md

 : GET , returns a list of available countries.

 /api/private/settings/country-list
 : POST , requires country data with name and code.
 Returns 200 if success, 400 if duplicate name or code or if data is entirely invalid.
+ADMIN ONLY

 /api/private/settings/country-list
 : PATCH , requires country data with name and code.
 Returns 200 if success, 400 if duplicate name or code or if data is entirely invalid.
+ADMIN ONLY

+/api/private/settings/country-list
+: DELETE , requires country data with id.
+Returns 200 if success, 400 if data is entirely invalid.
+ADMIN ONLY

+/api/private/orders/buy-orders
+: GET , returns a list of buy orders for user.

 # Todo